 CAA section 175A and EPA guidance specify that maintenance plans include contingency provisions to promptly correct any violation of the NAAQS that occurs after redesignation of the area.
-Such provisions shall include a requirement that the State will implement all measures with respect to the control of the air pollutant concerned which were contained in the State implementation plan for the area before redesignation of the area as an attainment area.
+Such provisions shall include a requirement that the State will implement all measures with respect to the control of the air pollutant concerned that were contained in the SIP before redesignation of the area to an attainment area.
 For the purposes of section 175A, a state is not required to have fully adopted contingency measures that will take effect without further action by the state in order for the maintenance plan to be approved.
 However, the contingency plan is considered an enforceable part of the SIP and should ensure that the contingency measures are adopted in a timely fashion once they are triggered.
 The plan should clearly identify the measures to be adopted, a schedule and procedure for adoption and implementation, and a specific time limit for action by the state.
 As a necessary part of the plan, the state should also identify specific indicators, or triggers, which will be used to determine when the contingency measures need to be implemented.

-DEEP will implement a two-level plan to identify, examine and, if necessary, implement appropriate action for monitored PM{2.5} levels that approach or violate the 1997 annual or 2006 24-hour PM{2.5} NAAQS.
-An initial Warning Level Response will be triggered based on PM{2.5} levels that approach the NAAQS, as described in Section 5.4.1.
+CT DEEP will implement a two-level plan to identify, examine and, if necessary, implement appropriate action for monitored PM2.5 levels that approach or violate the 1997 annual or 2006 24-hour PM2.5 NAAQS.
+An initial Warning Level Response will be triggered based on PM2.5 levels that approach the NAAQS, as described in Section 5.4.1.
 This voluntary commitment is intended to evaluate the need for early actions to prevent violations of the NAAQS from ever occurring during the maintenance period.
 Should early actions not be successful and a violation occurs, an Action Level Response will be triggered, as described in Section 5.4.2.